 One of my favourite places in Bali is Ubud.
 This is where you want to go for amazing food, yoga and rice field adventures.
 And it’s also home to monkey forest and stunning temples, as well as hundreds of juice bars, yoga studios and wellness retreats.
 I love Ubud but it can get quite busy so if you can, go out of season to really enjoy it’s comforts.

 As with my point above when in Bali, you should take a walk through monkey forest.
 The complex is full of over 500 monkeys and the three temples that still stand here date from the 14th century.
-Entry is 50,000 IDR but make sure you keep your wits about you, as the monkeys are super cheeky and are so used to tourists now, they will take any belongings left around, and even take sunglasses off the top of your head.
+Entry is 50,000 IDR (at point of publication, I imagine it will increase over the years!) but make sure you keep your wits about you, as the monkeys are super cheeky and are so used to tourists now, they will take any belongings left around, and even take sunglasses off the top of your head.
 BEWARE!
 Don’t bring in any food and keep valuables like cameras attached to you.

-Goa Gajah, or Elephant Cave, is located on the island of Bali near Ubud, in Indonesia.
-Built in the 9th century, it served as a sanctuary.
-And what makes this place even more unique is that it is both a Buddhist and Hindu temple.
-Despite its name you won’t find any elephants here unfortunately but instead you will find intricate patterns and scary demons carved into the rock faces.
-It is an interesting place to see if you’re interested in history and religion as this temple dates back to the 11th century.
+Goa Gajah, or Elephant Cave, is located on the island of Bali near Ubud and built in the 9th century, as a sanctuary and a Buddhist and Hindu temple.
+Despite its iconic name you won’t find any elephants here but you will find amazing patterns and demons carved into the rocks.

 5. Take a dip at Tibumana Waterfall

 There are so many wonderful waterfalls in Bali, but if you want to see one, make sure you stop by at Tibumana Waterfall.
-The waterfall drop from plant ferns in to a bright blue pool at the bottom, and its just magical.
-Another fun things to do in Bali!
-Why not spend some time here wading in the beautiful water, take a dip under the falls, or get out your camera to get a great shot.
+The waterfall drop from plant ferns in to a bright blue pool at the bottom, and it’s just magical.
+This is another fun thing to do in Bali!
+Why not spend some time here wading in the beautiful water, take a dip under the falls, or get out your camera to get a great shot, perfect for Instagram.

-One of the top 5 things to do in Bali is to visit the Gili Islands!
+One of the top 5 things to do in Bali, that isn’t actually on the island of Bali, is to visit the Gili Islands!
 There are three islands to choose from including: Gili Trawangan, Gili Air and Gili Meno and all are worth a visit.
-I’ve visited Gili T and Gili, and found them both super different, Gili T was the party island, whereas Gili M was like a paradise island.
-Getting to the islands is easy, with boats leaving from Padang Bai on the mainland and it takes about two hours to reach the islands.
-When you’re there why not head in to the water for some snorkelling, wander around the island talking to locals and try and find some wild sea turtles.
+I’ve visited Gili T and Gili, and found them both super different, Gili T was the party island, whereas Gili M was like a paradise island where we spent days resting and relaxing.
+Getting to the islands is easy and it takes about two hours to reach the islands.
+The island is perfect for snorkelling, eating amazing food and meeting the locals.

 8. Take a visit to Tanah Lot Temple